MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-configuration.md

 Commonly, you will also have tenant-specific settings.
 For example, you might need to store each tenant's database name or internal identifiers.
 Or, you might want to specify different log levels for each tenant, such as when you diagnose a problem that's reported by a specific tenant and you need to collect diagnostic logs from that one tenant.
 You can choose whether to combine the tenant-specific settings for multiple tenants into a single store, or to deploy a store for each tenant.
 This decision should be based on your requirements.
 If your solution uses a single shared application tier for multiple tenants, there's likely to be minimal benefit to using tenant-specific stores.
 But if you deploy tenant-specific application instances, you might choose to mirror the same approach by deploying tenant-specific configuration stores.

-The following table summarizes the differences between the main tenancy isolation models for Azure Cache for Redis:
+The following table summarizes the differences between the main tenancy isolation models for Azure App Configuration:

 | Consideration | Shared store | Store per tenant |
 |---|---|---|